gcixdev/gcix/CODE_OF_CONDUCT.md

 If you experience or witness behavior that violates this Code of Conduct, please follow these steps:

 1. Notify the individual that their behavior is inappropriate and ask them to stop.
-2. If the behavior continues or you are uncomfortable addressing it directly, report the incident to the project maintainers at [gcix@vonessen.eu](mailto:gcix@vonessen.eu).
+2. If the behavior continues or you are uncomfortable addressing it directly, report the incident to the project maintainers at [gcix@gcix.dev](mailto:gcix@gcix.dev).
 3. Provide details of the incident, including date, time, individuals involved, and a description of what occurred.

 ## Consequences